Sophie Digby heads from West to East to see what all the fuss is about…

 And that type of homogenous past has truly been left behind here at the newly opened Andaz Bali in Sanur.
 Just like the fabulous moonrise that Sanur is famous for, Andaz appeared as if by magic, looking like it had always supposed to be Sanur’s private beacon, shining the light on true village traditions, seamlessly melding accents of contemporary flair and island design.
 Fabulously Bali.

 If we look at the Andaz brand it is ‘global in scale, while local in perspective’, and it ‘weaves the sights, sounds and tastes of each property’s surroundings for a distinctively local experience’.
-This it does extremely well.
+It does extremely well.
 Here in one of Bali‘s most famous villages (Mick Jagger and Jerry Hall got married here back in 1990), the Andaz Bali property stretches from the main street of Danau Tamblingan all the way to the white sand beach, where traditional fishing boats line the shore.
 This is the same Bali as was seen by none other than the Woolworth twins (American heiresses) Miguel Covarubias (artist and traveller) and later, as I mentioned above, Mick and Jerry, along with a host of other notable ‘tourists’ of yesteryear.

 Walking in, one is struck by the laid-back luxury of it all.
 The reception I liken to a Bale Banjar or Wantilan – an open-sided village hall where community members would usually gather prior to ceremonies and temple anniversaries to organize and prepare.
 Here the vast space is also a gathering spot, but of a different sort.
 From the warm and happy welcome, through various protocols, to check-in.
 It is colourful and breezy, with a delightful tone of pure Balinese hospitality.